Meta-Referential Games to Learn Compositional Learning Behaviours: Background

-\citet{Chaabouni2020}'s richness of stimuli condition (which we will refer to as Chaa-RSC) was framed as (i) having a large stimulus space $|I|={i_{val}}^{i_{attr}}$ , where $i_{attr}$ is the number of attributes/underlying factor dimensions, and $i_{val}$ is the number of possible values on each attribute/underlying factor dimension, and (ii) making sure that it is densely sampled during training, in order to guarantee that different values on different factor dimensions have been experienced together.
+\textbf{Richness of the Stimuli \& Systematicity.} \citet{Chaabouni2020} found that linguistic compositionality is not necessary to bring about systematicity, as shown by the fact that non-compositional languages wielded by symbolic (generative) RG players were enough to support success in zero-shot compositional tests (ZSCTs).
+They found that the emergence of a (posdis)-compositional language was a sufficient condition for systematicity to emerge.
+Finally, they found a necessary condition to foster systematicity, that we will refer to as richness of stimuli condition (Chaa-RSC).
+It was framed as (i) having a large stimulus space $|I|={i_{val}}^{i_{attr}}$ , where $i_{attr}$ is the number of attributes/factor dimensions, and $i_{val}$ is the number of possible values on each attribute/factor dimension, and (ii) making sure that it is densely sampled during training, in order to guarantee that different values on different factor dimensions have been experienced together.
+In a similar fashion, \citet{Hill2019-tm} also propose a richness of stimuli condition (Hill-RSC) that was framed as a data augmentation-like regularizer caused by the egocentric viewpoint of the studied embodied agent.
+In effect, the diversity of viewpoint allowing the embodied agent to observe over many perspectives the same and unique semantical meaning allows a form of contrastive learning that promotes the agent's systematicity.

-Given those two cousin framing, we investigate the possibility of a synthesis that we detail in Section~\ref{sec:setup}.